-- School Cancellation (Conditions warrant making a decision not to open schools) - Early Dismissal (Conditions warrant returning students to their homes) - Evacuation (Conditions in the building are unsafe warranting relocation) - Sheltering (Conditions warrant movement to a safe place in the building) - Shelter-In-Place (weather related) - Shelter-In-Place (Generic/Non-specific Bomb Threat) - Shelter-In-Place (Specific Bomb Threat) - Hold-In-Place (Conditions warrant isolation of a specific area of the building usually short-term) - Lockdown (The most serious situation for a school a threat is in the building) - Lockout (A threat exists outside the school building or in the vicinity)
+- School Cancellation (Conditions warrant making a decision not to open schools) - Early Dismissal (Conditions warrant returning students to their homes) - EVACUATE!
+Conditions in the building are unsafe warranting relocation - SHELTER!
+Conditions warrant movement to a safe place in the building - HOLD!
+Conditions warrant isolation of a specific area of the building usually short-term - LOCKDOWN!
+The most serious situation for a school a threat is in the building - SECURE LOCKOUT!
+A threat exists outside the school building or in the vicinity